OCSInventory-NG/OCSInventory-Server-Backend-Rework/README.md

 # Getting started

-Install basics requirements using pip
+Install basic requirements using pip

 ```bash
 pip install -r requirements.txt
 ```

-In the case, python ldap bring an error check the following link : <https://www.python-ldap.org/en/python-ldap-3.4.3/installing.html>
+In case python-ldap brings an error, check the following link : <https://www.python-ldap.org/en/python-ldap-3.4.3/installing.html>

-Depending on the database system you plan a using
+Depending on the database system you plan to use:

 ```bash
 pip install -r requirements_psql.txt # For postgresql